shsdev/sequencefile-utility/README.md

 Introduction
 ------------

 This is a utility for creating a Hadoop SequenceFile.
-Files are either collected by recursively traversing a root directory or using a Hadoop job.
+The utility can be used either as a local command line application that collects files recursively by traversing a root directory.
+Or it can be used as a Hadoop job where data is collected in the Map task (requires that the file system is mounted on all TaskTracker nodes).

 Installation requirements
 -------------------------

-In order to build the application, Java SE Development Kit (JDK) version
->=1.6.0 and Apache Maven >= 2.2.1 is required.
+In order to build the application, the Java SE Development Kit (JDK) version 1.6.0 (or higher) and Apache Maven 2.2.1 (or higher) are required.

 Installation
 ------------